 Over 75 industries exposed workers and veterans to high concentrations of asbestos

-Years later many of these victims have developed serious, often fatal diseases, along with their family members who also got sick, from the asbestos fibers that their spouses were bringing home on their clothes and hair, giving way to secondary asbestos exposure.
+Between 1920-1980 people who worked in an industrial workplace and in the military were in contact with asbestos.
+Years later many of these victims have developed serious, often fatal diseases, along with their family members who also got sick, from the asbestos fibers that their spouses were bringing home on their clothes and hair, leading to secondary exposure.

-Veterans who are now suffering from cancer or pulmonary disease can receive compensation
+Veterans who are now suffering from asbestos-related cancer can receive compensation

 If you were exposed to asbestos in the military, you can file a claim for financial compensation with both asbestos trust funds and the VA.
 Oftentimes, veterans who are victims of asbestos exposure refuse to seek financial compensation during their lifetime or they pass away before finding out whether their claim was approved.